 To ask Assistant to set an alarm for you, say "Hey Google" followed by "set an alarm...", "wake me up at 9AM", wake me up at 10AM everyday", "set my alarm for 8AM", or "show my alarms", etc.

 To ask Assistant about the weather, say "Hey Google" followed by "what's the weather", "will it rain tomorrow", "how hot is it outside", "what's the temperature", or "forecast for the weekend", etc.

 To ask Assistant about sports news, say "Hey Google" followed by "Did the Red Sox win", "Did Arsenal win", "tell me sports news", "when's the baseball game", "who is the fastest man alive", or "what is the Real Madrid roster" etc.

 To ask Assistant a general question, say "Hey Google" and then ask any question, such as "who is Archimedes", "how far is the moon", "how many ounces in a cup", or "how many ounces in a pound", or "what is a dangling participle" etc. In many cases, Google will read the information back to you, telling you the source.

 Find stuff nearby

-To ask Assistant to find stuff nearby, say "OK Google" followed by commands like "find a restaurant", "nearby events", "nearby hotel", "what are some nearby pubs", or "what comedy movies are playing" etc.
+To ask Assistant to find stuff nearby, say "Hey Google" followed by commands like "find a restaurant", "nearby events", "nearby hotel", "what are some nearby pubs", or "what comedy movies are playing" etc.